Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 Now you've created what's essentially an "even money back take" situation: Either person can get the other's back, with one caveat—you have their lapel.
 Now, build your base up as though to hip bump your partner over (and, indeed, if your partner doesn't react, just come up on top).
 As your partner responds, use the space they've created to scoot your hips out and execute your own back take.

 Not So Fast (On the Back Take)

-Be careful not to move too quickly through the back take, lest your partner simply pull their leg free and finish the pass.
+Be careful not to move too quickly through the back take, lest your partner simply pulls their leg free and finishes the pass.
 This is why I'm a huge fan of the lockdown all the way until you have the harness grip.
 A good way to see whether your angle is correct with regard to the "calf leg" on the lockdown is to try to execute a calf slicer on your partner.
-If you can't do it, they can probably get your back just as easily as you can get theirs. .
+If you can't do it, they can probably get your back just as easily as you can get theirs . . .

 Two further things of note are worth considering.
 First, if your partner switches their hips "Kimura-style" (still considered reverse kesa gatame, but no longer "twister pass"), you need to execute this style of counter instead.
 This technique only works because of the specific arm position of your partner.
 Second, if your partner is already executing a ninja roll (you're a little late on the escape portion), you need to counter their ninja roll with this.

 Jiu-jitsu is infinite in its complexity, and it's always evolving and changing, but the positions you'll arrive at from the techniques described herein are fairly predictable, at least in terms of the highest percentage of moves your partner is likely to try on you.
 Work on these counters, and, as always, let me know how they're working for you!